matthewKeville/proximity/readme.md

 ## Usage

-Proximity is a sever, so we need some way to launch it.
-While you can invoke the server directly through `proximity.jar`.
+**proximity** is distribuited as an executable JAR, while you can invoke the server directly through `proximity.jar`.
 It is recommended you use the companion client `prxy` to manage the **proxmity** instance.

 When you have a valid `settings.json`, you launch **proximity** using `prxy` like below.